 Google released their guidelines for raters and explained YMYL like this:

-Some types of pages or topics could potentially impact a person’s future happiness, health, financial stability, or safety.
+Some types of content, pages or topics could potentially impact a person’s future happiness, health, financial stability, or safety.
 We call such pages “Your Money or Your Life” pages, or YMYL.

 The update tanked the SEO rating of a lot of medical websites, but the YMYL criteria can hit any website which might negatively affect someone’s life.